GrandadEvans/rem-polyfill/README.md

 #REM Polyfill for IE8

 This polyfill does the following
-- Scans for stylesheets both via <link> and <style> tags
+1. Scans for stylesheets both via <link> and <style> tags
-- Gets the base font size
+2. Gets the base font size
-- Replaces all instances of rem units to the px equivalent. (currently only px though)
+3. Replaces all instances of rem units to the px equivalent. (currently only px though)

 I did try the rem-unit polyfill but I also needed media query support.
-So along with the media queries polyfill you can now have both
+So along with the media queries polyfill you can now have both in IE8
-- REM unit support
+* REM unit support
-- Media queru support
+* Media queru support
-in IE8

 ## Help
 Ok, here's the deal.
 I know that my Javascript coding techniques could do with improving.